robert-strandh/Clobber/README.md

 automobiles and whatnot.

-It is more robust because serialization of instances of (subclasses of) standard-object is not accomplished based on slots.
+It is more robust because serialization of instances of (subclasses of) `standard-object` is not accomplished based on slots.
 Slots are considered implementation details.
 In traditional systems, whenever the model evolves, the serialization might no longer be valid.
-In contrast, Clobber serializes instances of standard-object as a list of pairs, each one consisting of an initarg and a value.
+In contrast, Clobber serializes instances of `standard-object` as a list of pairs, each one consisting of an initarg and a value.
 These pairs can be handled by client code in any way it sees fit.
-They can be handled by an :initarg, by initialize-instance, or they can be ignored.
+They can be handled by an `:initarg`, by `initialize-instance`, or they can be ignored.
 The downside of the Clobber method is that client code must specify these pairs in the form of an initarg and the name of an accessor function to be called to obtain the value used for the initarg.
 This